Josh Randall

-Joshua Reeve Randall (born January 27, 1972) is an American television actor.
-He is best known for his role as Dr. Mike Burton in the 2000–2004 NBC sitcom Ed and the recurring, later main role of Fire Captain Sean Beckett from 2021-2022 on Station 19.
-He had a recurring role on CBS' CSI: Crime Scene Investigation as Doug Wilson in 2012.
+Joshua Reeve Randall (born January 27, 1972) is an American actor.
+He is best known for his television roles as Dr. Mike Burton on the NBC comedy-drama series Ed (2000–2004) and Sean Beckett on the ABC drama series Station 19 (2021–2024).

 Early life and education

-Randall was born January 28, 1972, in Pacific Grove, California, to Randy (teacher) and Sharon (writer).
+Randall was born in Pacific Grove, California, to Randy (teacher) and Sharon (writer).
 He has a brother (Nathan) and sister (Joanna).

 Randall graduated from Monterey High School in Monterey, California.
 During his senior year, Randall was co-Editor-in-Chief of the school newspaper, The Galleon.
 He also played basketball.

 His father Randy taught Chemistry and Physics at Monterey High.
 When Randy died in 1997 of colon cancer, the gym at Monterey High was named after him in memory shortly afterwards.

 His mother, Sharon, is a syndicated columnist.
 Randall wrote the foreword to her book "Birdbaths and Paper Cranes."

 Randall attended Monterey Peninsula College and San Francisco State University.
 He earned a BA in English with a minor in Film Study from SF State.

 Personal life

-Randall married Claire Rankin on September 10, 2000, but divorced in 2013.
+Randall was married to actress Claire Rankin from 2000 to 2013.